elaewin/learning_journal/lj_code201_day4.md

 I'm still trying to get a handle on how relative and absolute positioning relate.
 (Although I haven't yet watched the stuff that Brian put in the Slack channel yet, and hopefully that will help.)

+(ETA: I went over the relative/absolute review at http://codepen.io/briannations/pen/OXXoxX and I get how to *use* relative and absolute together, but I'm still not clear on why.)

 I felt yesterday like my solution to the lab for day three was unreasonably clunky and there should have been some way to simplify it--but the code review solution this morning was almost exactly like mine.

 ### Things I need to remember: